fontforge/designwithfontforge.com/en-US/Glossary.md

 ### SFD

-SplineFont DataBase.
+SplineFont Database.
 These are FontForge's own personal font representation.
 The files are ASCII and vaguely readable, the format is described here.
-As of 14 May 2008 the format has been registered with IANA for a MIME type: application/vnd.font-fontforge-sfd.<br>Other people use sfd too.
+As of 14 May 2008 the format has been registered with IANA for a MIME type: application/vnd.font-fontforge-sfd.<br>Other people use the acronym 'sfd' too.
 (Unfortunately)

 * Tops-10, on the Digital PDP-10 used sfd to mean "Sub File Directory".
 Tops-10 made a distinction between top-level (home) directories, called "user file directories", and sub-directories.
 * TeX uses it to mean "Sub Font Definition" where a TeX sfd file contains information on how to break a big CJK or Unicode font up into small sub-fonts, each with a 1 byte encoding which TeX (or older versions of TeX) needed.